 Because the microscopic cultures can’t be seen by the naked eye until they’re supersized, the bacteria can grow and multiply for weeks before anything even looks weird and mouldy.
 Your zero-preservative cosmetic may have been capable of killing you before it even left the factory.

 You may ask, what about the Natural Preservatives like Grapeseed Oil or Rosemary Extract?
 This seems to be case of incorrect information going viral.
 Truth is, ingredients like GSE and Rosemary are NOT preservatives.
 These mainly act as anti-oxidants to slow down the oils from going rancid, but do not uphold the integrity of the product by preventing microbial growth.

 Thankfully, though, technology and green chemistry is advancing to the public demands of safer ‘natural’ preservatives.
 New compounds derived from natural botanicals are quickly becoming game changers and hurdle technology has begun to use good bacteria from preventing bad bacteria growth.
 Preservatives made up sources like fermented vegetables, to acids from herbs have now proven to be as effective at preventing microbial growth just as well as synthetic chemicals.

-At Herbs & Heart we embrace these newer preservatives that are natural in its origins, and are ECOCert Approved (Meaning they are approved for use in Organic & Natural products).
+At Herbs & Heart, our Australian natural skincare embraces these newer preservatives that are natural in its origins, and are ECOCert Approved (Meaning they are approved for use in Organic & Natural products).